Ivanka Trump Perfumes Soar To No. 1 On Amazon In Bizarre Anti-Anti-Trump Protest

 In an apparent show of support for the Trump family, pro-Trump supporters are buying Ivanka Trump’s perfumes on Amazon in huge quantities, making the two perfumes the top two best-selling items in the e-Commerce retailer’s beauty section.

-On Saturday, Ivanka Trump’s Eu De Parfume and the Roller Ball secured the No. 1 and No. 2 bestseller spots in the section, respectively.
+On Saturday, Ivanka Trump’s Eu De Parfume and the Roller Ball secured the No. 1 and No. 2 best seller spots in the section, respectively.
 And while Ivanka Trump has her dad to thank for the success of her perfumes – as well as more than 59 million Americans who voted for him – the comment section below her items understandably got political.

 While there are still comments that actually review the perfumes, more recent comments are more political in the wake of Trump presidency.
 While one comment stated that Ivanka Trump’s perfume has a “really interesting scent of bigotry, white nationalism, and fake news,” another one noted that it “smells like communism.”